 At a Glance

 At the end of the course, participants will be able to apply concepts, methods and applications of economic evaluation in the health sector.
-They will be aware of the value and need for economic evaluation in setting priorities in resource-limited settings.
-They will also be able to describe the limitations of economic evaluation and know how it complements other essential criteria for making decisions in health care.
+They will be aware of the value and need for economic evaluation in setting priorities in resource-limited settings and able to describe the limitations of economic evaluation and know how it complements other essential criteria for making decisions in health care.
+Participants will be able to apply different tools for evidence-informed resource allocation and choose appropriate costing methods.

 Participants are assessed during both, the distance-based and on-campus phases of the courses, through individual and team assignments, professional presentations, quizzes or short tests, reflective papers and proposed projects.